Labor Studies Internship

 Organizations in Los Angeles (these require access to a car)

-CLEAN Carwash Campaign: The CLEAN Carwash Campaign is committed to supporting carwash workers who are organizing improve working conditions in the carwash industry in Los Angeles.
+About: The CLEAN Carwash Campaign is committed to supporting carwash workers who are organizing improve working conditions in the carwash industry in Los Angeles.
 CLEAN's vision is building worker power and bringing the industry into compliance with basic federal, state and local laws.
 Carwash workers are some of the most exploited workers in Los Angeles, many earning as little as $35 for a 10 hour day of work and others earning tips only.
 CLEAN employs comprehensive strategies that incorporate worker organizing, community organizing, legal enforcement, policy advocacy and direct action to build the worker power necessary to achieve our mission.
-Student interns would be working directly with workers and organizers and may attend solidarity events and rallies.